biogeospatial/Biodiverse_publication_list/PublicationsList.md

 #### in press/recent ####

+  * Rodríguez, A., López-Pérez, H.D. and Munguía-Lino, G. (in press) A New Species of _Tigridia_ and Species Richness and Endemism Distribution of the Tribe Tigridieae (Iridaceae) in the Sierra Madre Del Sur, Mexico.
+[Systematic Botany](https://www.ingentaconnect.com/content/aspt/sb/pre-prints/content-2300025).

   * Sandoval-Mata, T. N., Hernández-Sandoval, L., Munguía-Lino, G., Steinmann, V. W., & Delgado-Salinas, A. (2024).
 Regionalization of the Chihuahuan Desert province based on the distribution of Dalea species (Fabaceae).
 [Botanical Sciences, 102, 975-994](https://doi.org/10.17129/botsci.3462).

   * Li, Y., Liu, F., Zhou, Y. et al. (2024) Large-scale geographic patterns and environmental and anthropogenic drivers of wetland plant diversity in the Qinghai-Tibet Plateau.
 [BMC Ecology and Evolution, 24, 74](https://doi.org/10.1186/s12862-024-02263-w).